shubhamkumar27/Arduino_pushbutton_music_player/README.md

 # Arduino_pushbutton_music_player

->AIM : Perform basic fuctions like play/pause/stop/rewind etc to control music using arduino and push buttons
+Performs basic fuctions like play/pause/stop/rewind etc to control music using arduino and push buttons

 >Libraries used: Pyserial and Pygame(mixer)